 It was really fun to tap into my inner artist and mix different shades of frosting.
 I made the same palette here as I did in the competition.

 A play on blue spruce colors.
 Greens with hints of blue make these trees look festive, wintery, and still gorgeous and appetizing.
 Just use gel paste food coloring to tint the frosting.

 I played around with different piping tips for these almond ginger cookies.
 Thanks to my friends Colette and Ayelet for decorating with me!
 It was so fun to get creative.

 - Other fun tips were the ribbon tip #47, also known as the basket weave tip.

-We had such a great variety of Christmas trees - you know that no two trees are ever alike!
-Two of my favorite tips to use were #35 open star tip and #352 leaf tip, both gave a really artistic look to the cookies.
+We had such a great variety of Christmas trees — you know that no two trees are ever alike!
+Two of my favorite tips to use were #35 closed star tip and #352 leaf tip, both gave a really artistic look to the cookies.

-Any tip you want to use will work perfectly for these trees.
+Any tip you want to use will work perfectly for these Christmas tree cookies.
 Don't worry too much about your piping skills, you can always cover up mistakes by hiding them under sprinkles!

 I used sanding sugar and non-parielles, little candy balls, and chocolate candies with colored coating.
 No one ever hates a little glitz and glam on their cookies!